alanwhite/sub-lic-spec/Sample_EULA.md

 Upon Premium subscription termination:
 - Premium features will be disabled
-- Your certificate will be revoked
+- All enrolled device certificates will be revoked
 - The Software will revert to Free Tier functionality
 - Your account data will be deleted per Our data retention policy

 ### 7.3 Premium Tier - Involuntary Termination
 We may suspend or terminate your Premium subscription immediately if:
 - You violate any term of this Agreement
+- You exceed your subscription's device limit through unauthorized means
 - Your payment method fails repeatedly
 - We detect fraudulent activity or license abuse
 - We suspect certificate compromise or unauthorized sharing
 - Required by law or legal process

-Upon involuntary termination, Premium features will be disabled and the Software will revert to Free Tier.
+Upon involuntary termination, Premium features will be disabled, all enrolled device certificates will be revoked, and the Software will revert to Free Tier.

 ### 7.4 Effect of Premium Termination
 Upon Premium subscription termination for any reason:
 - Your right to use Premium features immediately ceases
+- All enrolled device certificates are revoked and added to the CRL
 - Free Tier features remain fully functional
 - All certificates and license tokens are revoked
 - No refund of subscription fees (unless required by law)